NCH was super helpful and made sure my business was taken care of that same day.

 -

-The documents also include the names and addresses of your LLC’s members, your business’s registered agent, and a statement of purpose.
+The documents also include the names and addresses of your LLC’s members, the registered agent of your business, and a statement of purpose.
 You must pay a fee directly to the state and submit it at a federal level upon filing the paperwork.
 Doing so gives you an employer identification number or EIN.

 Advantages